cainus/percolator/README.md

 It's also important to note that you can add your own parameters as well.
 It's a great way to instantiate shared resources (like a database connection) in the main application and pass it to all resources.

+You're obviously going to want to limit the number of `app` variables that you add beyond the necessary ones, but certain types of objects might make sense in that shared space.

 ## The "uri" API
 Each method you define has access to a 'uri' module that understands the context of each particular request that it's used in.
 The module makes a number of convenient methods available for dealing with uri's and